 It also has the fake travel ban to Pakistan story.
 See my article: “Kerchner v.
 Obama and the WHOLE COUNTRY,” for more examples.

 So Mr. Apuzzo has a history of character assassination and lying, and like Apuzzo, so do all others who support the two-citizen-parent theory that I know about.
-Even one who is a victim of clever writers like Apuzzo, have the responsibility of double-checking stories before passing them on and becoming guilty of rumormongering.
+Even those who are victims of clever writers like Apuzzo, have the responsibility of double-checking stories before passing them on and themselves becoming guilty of rumormongering.